dragon-dune/dragon-dune/README.md

 1. The Elves may see the artifact that is up for bid before bidding begins.
-2. In battle with the Elves (or their allies), the Elves may ask the color of their opponents artifact card, the value of the artifact card, or to know how many units they are sending in to battle before selecting their own card and units.
+2. In battle with the Elves (or their allies), the Elves may ask the color of their opponent's artifact card or to ask how many units their opponent sending in to battle before selecting their own card and units.
 3. At the beginning of the Recruitment and Movement Round, the Elves may see what the next event card will be.
 4. Elven units may go into hiding in a territory in order to